tash02/kwk-recipe-hash/README.md

 }
 ```

 In this example, the hash is stored in the variable `student_ages`.
 Each age is stored in a key value pair: the name is the key and the value associated with it is the age.
 If you wanted to access the age of Arel, you would access it by calling `student_ages[:arel]`.
 Hashes are great because they allow us to store data with additional context.
-If we just stored everyone's ages in an array `student_ages = [25, 27, 25, 26]`, we would have know idea which age belongs to whom!
+If we just stored everyone's ages in an array `student_ages = [25, 27, 25, 26]`, we would have no idea which age belongs to whom!

 More information about hashes can be found in the [docs](http://www.ruby-doc.org/core-2.1.1/Hash.html).

-This is a test driven lab so open the lab in the `Learn IDE`.
+This is a test-driven lab, so open the lab `Cloud9`.
 Then open `recipe_hash.rb` and follow the instructions in the file!
-Don't forget to run `learn` (from the main directory for this lab) as you work to make sure you are passing the tests.
+Don't forget to run `rspec` (from the main directory for **this** lab) as you work to make sure you are passing the tests.

 You're going to write your code in `recipe_hash.rb`.
 Open `recipe_hash.rb` and follow the instructions in the file!